dustindortch/ConferencePresentations2019/Global Azure Bootcamp Indianapolis.md

 Agenda:

-* Discuss what Azure AD
+* What is Azure AD?
 * Choosing an identity model
 * Azure AD Connect
 * ADFS